 What is the generation-skipping transfer (GST) tax and what distributions are subject to the GST tax?

 The GST tax is a transfer tax imposed on all gifts and distributions from you (or a trust established by you) to a grandchild (or great-nephew or great-niece) or an unrelated persons more than 37.5 years younger than you.
 The primary device for not paying the tax is the GST tax exemption.
 Each individual is given a GST exemption equal to the applicable exclusion amount, which is $11.4 million in 2019.
 Because of the GST tax exemption, the GST tax usually is relevant only in larger estates.

 How much are GST taxes?

 When a GST tax is imposed, it is imposed at the highest estate tax rate and is imposed in addition to the estate or gift taxes on transfers.
-For 2014, generation-skipping transfers are subject to tax at a flat rate of 40%, in addition to the gift or estate tax that will be payable on the transfer.
+Generation-skipping transfers are subject to tax at a flat rate of 40%, in addition to the gift or estate tax that will be payable on the transfer.

 Should I make gifts during my lifetime or at my death to my grandchildren?

 Gifts made during your lifetime using your $15,000 annual exclusion may save both estate and generation-skipping transfer taxes.
 It is therefore desirable to make these gifts if you are in the financial position to do so.
 Similarly, you should consider optimizing your $11.4 million GST tax exemption by giving some or all of this amount to grandchildren.
 Alternatively, you could carve this amount out of your regular lifetime gifts and leave it in trust for children during their lifetimes and then to grandchildren after the children die.